 Michigan reformed its welfare system in 1995.
+The revisions place a renewed emphasis on moving recipients from public assistance into employment.
 (See "Background Information" for additional details).
-While the new program has been largely successful, none of the reforms have been able to overcome one persistent problem: for some people, the major barrier to employment is rooted in substance abuse.
-The problem is not unique to FIA recipients, of course, and many employers, including the State of Michigan. require drug tests as a condition of employment.
-However, the FIA maintains that steps should be taken to identify FIA recipients with drug problems, and has proposed a program, dubbed "Project Zero Tolerance," under which applicants for FIA assistance would be advised that they would have to submit to drug testing as a condition of eligibility.
-Once identified, according to the department, treatment could be provided.
+While the new program has been largely successful. none of the reforms have been able to overcome one persistent problem: for some people, the major barrier to employment is rooted in substance abuse.
+The problem is not unique to FIA recipients, of course, and many employers, including the State of Michigan, require drug tests as a condition of employment.
+However, the FIA would prefer to take steps to identify FIA recipients with drug problems, and has proposed a program, dubbed "Project Zero Tolerance," under which applicants for FIA assistance would have to submit to drug testing as a condition of Once identified, according to the eligibility. department, treatment could be provided.
 These provisions would ensure that individuals get help as a first step to finding employment.
 Consequently, legislation has been introduced to allow the FIA to screen prospective clients for substance abuse problems.